tonys-code-base/terraform-cloud-localstack/README.md

 or by using the public address associated with your tunnel:

 ```
-$ aws --profile localstack \
---endpoint-url https://<TUNNEL URL>.tunnelto.dev s3 ls
+$ aws --profile localstack --endpoint-url <TUNNEL URL> s3 ls

 2021-01-02 08:36:44 sandpit-sample
 ```

-* The  Local Inspector Dashboard, as noted earlier, should show the incoming request from the public address
+* The  Local Inspector Dashboard, as noted earlier, should show the incoming requests from the public address

-* Here is the output for my specific instance as it appears at Dashboard URL: `http://localhost:38047`
+* Below is sample output for the example used earlier, as it appears at Dashboard URL: `http://localhost:38047`

 ![image-20210102084543998](images/image-20210102084543998.png)